jiayiwus1x/exploring-the-structure-of-chinese-language/README.md

 I will be using the image dataset of roughly 34,000 Chinese characters found here: https://blog.usejournal.com/making-of-a-chinese-characters-dataset-92d4065cc7cc.
 Convolutional Neural Networks (CNN) are very powerful feature extractors for visual data.
 The idea is to take the feature maps of a CNN trained to classify Chinese characters and use the techniques of Unsupervised Learning to reveal the relationships between different logograms.

 I have put together a short demo of my proposal here.
-In the demo, I use a subset of the images that covers a diverse set of 227 characters.
-I then trained a small CNN to classify the characters.
+In the demo, I use a subset of the images that covers a diverse set of 1950 characters.
+I then trained a CNN to classify the characters.
 In Figure 1, I plot the feature maps applied to 名, 古, 妻.
 Note that the first two look much closer to each other than the third.
 I use these features as a basis to compute distances between all of the characters and then use the k-means algorithm to cluster the characters in feature space.
+I tried a couple of clustering algorithms and after some analysis, I got some pretty good results.
+The Characters are well organized in a way that makes intuitive sense.
+What’s really amazing is that I only needed to use 16 features to get both good classification and clustering results for 2000 characters.
 Figure 2 is a visualization of the result projected onto a two-dimensional axis.

 ![fig 1](/image/combined.png)
 <p align="center">
   Figure 1. feature maps applied to 名, 古, 妻.
 </p>
 The result is already beginning to look interesting!
-For example, we found words which are basic elements occupying the top left of Figure 2 while complex compound characters are on another side.
-Some words that share “亻” are clustered together in the center.
+For example, we found words which has more squred shape is in colored in green on the center left.
+Figure 2 while complex compound characters are on another side.
+Some words that share “亻” are clustered together in the center right in purple.

 ![](/image/cluster_results_Tsn_k_12.png)
 <p align="center">